 There's nothing like an unexpected cockroach sighting to turn grown men and women into squealing messes.
 How did it get in?
-Does it have an army of cockroach mates back from whence it came (and where is that, exactly)?
-And let's not even get started on the joys of a full-scale infestation.
+Where did it come from?
+And let's not get started on the joys of a full-scale infestation.

 - Surface sprays are best applied to cracks, crevices and gaps, as well as inside rubbish bins, cupboards, drawers and shelves.